4U6U57/CMPS012A-pt.w17-grading-scripts/lib/DISCLAIMER.md

 concerns on a particular script, please contact the specific script author.

 Not all scripts are designed for student use.
-Only those that are listed on the specific assignment PDF and have download instructions should be used by students.
-We are not responsible for running any scripts that do not fit the above criteria.
+Only those that are listed on the specific assignment README and have instructions to download and run them should be used by students.
+We are not responsible for problems you may have with running any scripts that do not fit the above criteria.

-## These Scripts Are Not Validation
+## They Should Not Be Used For Validation

 These scripts are only meant to check for common errors.
 They *should not be used as validation* of a submission's correctness.
 They are only meant to check